liliya0226/Mobile-Application-Development-Project/README.md

 - User authentication and profile management.
 - Creation and management of pet profiles, including details like name and age.
 - Tracking of weight history for each pet.
-- Setting reminders for potty time.
+- Setting and receiving timely potty time reminders and local weather-based notifications, including suggestions on whether to carry an umbrella.
+- Discover nearby dog parks based on user's location
+- Track dog's dietary details

 ![WeightWithGraph](/PawsTracker/assets/weightchart.png)